Clitopilus prunulus: Distribution and habitat

+C. prunulus may be found growing on the ground in hardwood and coniferous woods in the summer and autumn.

 C. prunulus has been recorded from Varsey Rhododendron Sanctuary in Sikkim, and from under cork oak in Morocco.
 It is found in Valdaysky National Park in Russia.

 A specimen identified as C. cf prunulus collected from Kermandie Track in southern Tasmania was related though basal to other collections of the species.

-Edibility and volatile compounds
+Edibility

-The species is considered edible, but resembles some poisonous species.
+The species is considered edible and choice, but resembles some poisonous species, such as Clitocybe rivulosa.